juliantoyeo/42snow_crash/level03/Ressources/README.md

 ---

-First we need to create a `fake echo`, unfortunaly as user `level03` our place to create a new file is very limited, but luckily we are freely to create anything in the `/tmp/`
+First we need to create a `fake echo`, unfortunately as user `level03` our location to create a new file is very limited, but luckily we are freely to create anything in the `/tmp/`

 Now we will create our `fake echo` which will run `whoami` to test if our solution is really working.